 AfroPHC had a virtual workshop on 9-11th of September 2020, successfully bringing together almost 400 PHC frontline activists.
 See the AfroPHC Statement that emerged.
-Join us now in a follow-up 3hr virtual workshop, linked to UHC Day, on 1-4 pm (Central African Time) 10th Dec 2020.
-We want to workshop the question “What is next for AfroPHC, considering the UHC movement?”
-We are especially concerned about workforce issues in PHC under UHC.
+We had a follow-up 3hr virtual workshop, linked to UHC Day, on 1-4 pm (Central African Time) 10th Dec 2020 to workshop the question “What is next for AfroPHC, considering the UHC movement?”
+We were especially concerned about workforce issues in PHC under UHC.

-The workshop from 1-4 pm will consist of a plenary of 60 min, then group discussions for 60 min and feedback in the next 60min on the following questions.
+The workshop from 1-4 pm consisted of a plenary of 60 min, group discussions for 60 min and feedback in the next 60min on the following questions.

 - What are the priorities for AfroPHC going forward?

 - What are the priority PHC workforce issues in Africa?

 - How should we address these priority PHC workforce issues?